greg-js/arch-wiki-md-repo/wiki/_content/english/Prey.md

 Edit `/etc/prey/prey.conf` and add your device key and API key, both of which are listed in Prey's control panel.
 Or use the [the GUI](#GUI_config) to ste your account.

-Run `prey config activate` as prey user to ensure that the configuration is correct.
+Run `prey_project config activate` as prey user to ensure that the configuration is correct.

 The installer should enable automatically the [systemd](/index.php/Systemd "Systemd") service **prey-agent** to start Prey at boot.
 You can check if it's loaded and running with `# systemctl | grep prey-agent`

 ### Plugins

-To enable/disable plugins, you must run `prey config plugins` and read the usage to enable/disable and list the available plugins.
+To enable/disable plugins, you must run `prey_project config plugins` and read the usage to enable/disable and list the available plugins.

 ### GUI config

-You can use a GUI to configure prey using the `prey config gui` command:
+You can use a GUI to configure prey using the `prey_project config gui` command:

 ```
-# prey config gui
+# prey_project config gui

 ```